-Meanwhile, Karpishenko came, too.
-[He said]: you see, we did not understand, we do not want to include this issue in the communiqué at any price, however, we want to discuss this issue about China, because Kosygin made a mistake when he said he did not conceive [of tackling] this [issue] other than in the communiqué.
+I also called them (the comrades who had participated in the meeting), and told them not to waste their time there any longer.
+Then they said that they would see the following day [what to do].
+Meanwhile, Kirpichenko came, too.
+[He said]: you see, we did not understand, we do not want to include this issue in the communiqué at any price, however, we want to discuss this issue about China, because Kosygin made a mistake when he said he did not mean to touch on the issue otherwise than in the communiqué.
 Naturally, this would create a bad impression (he told the boys), would be detrimental to the bilateral and multilateral relationships.